North Atlantic right whales are one of the most endangered species of large whales.

-On August 11th, the Minister of Transport, Marc Garneau, and the Minister of Fisheries, Oceans and the Canadian Coast Guard, Dominic LeBlanc, announced further measures for the protection of North Atlantic right whales in the Gulf of St. Lawrence.
-The government of Canada has decided to implement a temporary mandatory slow down for vessels of 20 metres or more in length effective immediately.
-Speed must be reduced to a maximum of 10 knots when travelling in the western Gulf of St. Lawrence from the Quebec north shore to just north of Prince Edward Island, as shown in the chart below.
+In August 2017, the Minister of Transport, Marc Garneau, and the Minister of Fisheries, Oceans and the Canadian Coast Guard, Dominic LeBlanc, announced further measures for the protection of North Atlantic right whales in the Gulf of St. Lawrence.
+The government of Canada implemented a temporary mandatory slowdown for vessels of 20 metres or more in length to a maximum of 10 knots when travelling in the western Gulf of St. Lawrence from the Quebec north shore to just north of Prince Edward Island during the 2017 season.

 Transport Canada inspectors, with assistance from the Canadian Coast Guard’s Marine Communications and Traffic Services, enforced this precautionary measure with a penalty of up to $25,000 until the right whales migrated from the Gulf of St. Lawrence.